AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 at each point and where physical measurements can be made.

-some geodesics ends its existence in places "carved"
+(related to the fact that some geodesics ends its existence in

-singular points) preventing consider him regulars.
+places "carved" singular points), preventing consider him regulars.

 ourselves to moving around geodetics for simplicity.
 We have seen